ibm-cloud-docs/vmwaresolutions/archiref/vrw/vrw-dualregion-design.md

 The dual region design uses this deployed architecture and requires some post-provisioning tasks to create the required design:

 * Protected region
    * The four-node analytics cluster is reused and two extra remote collectors are deployed on an extra private portable subnet.
    * The analytics cluster is protected with Veeam Replication and fails over to the recovery region.
 IP addresses are not changed.
    * The remote collectors do not fail over and are region-specific.

 * Recovery region
    * The four-node analytic cluster is deleted and two remote collectors are deployed on the existing private portable subnet.
    * The vSRX is configured so that the same subnet that hosts the analytics cluster is available in the recovery region.
 In normal operations, no VMs are hosted on this network and this network is isolated.
 On DR invocation, this network, and the recovered analytics cluster, becomes reachable from the remote collectors.
 This network is not reachable directly from the {{site.data.keyword.cloud_notm}} underlay network outside of the vSRX, but it is reachable through the VPN connections.

 Review the following design decisions:
 * The reuse of the automated deployment of vROps at the protected region reduces post deployment tasks.
 * By using the VMware multi-region design for vROps that has the concept of region specific and cross-region components, allows the recovery of the vROps analytic appliances to an identical network configuration.
 Re-IPing the appliances is possible but adds complexity.
-For more information, see [Change the IP address of a vRealize Operations Manager multinode deployment](https://kb.vmware.com/s/article/2127442){:external}.
+For more information, see [Change the IP address of a vRealize Operations Manager multinode deployment](https://kb.vmware.com/s/article/2127442){: external}.
 * By deploying two remote collector nodes per region, the load is removed from the analytics cluster from collecting metrics from applications that do not fail over between regions.
 * The use of Veeam Replication provides a replica of the vROps analytics cluster to allow recovery at the recovery region.
 * Only the Analytics cluster needs to be backed up with Veeam, as remote collectors do not store data, however, for ease of redeployment a backup is taken.